Types of Benefits for Injured Workers

 Death benefits compensate the immediate family members of someone who has passed away after a work accident or illness, replacing the income their loved one once provided.
 Benefits are paid out in monthly installments or a single lump sum, depending on the state where the accident occurred.

-Pennsylvania Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Advocate for Injured Workers in Pennsylvania
+Pennsylvania Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Advocate for Injured Workers